Dil To Pagal Hai

 Dil To Pagal Hai (/hi/; lit.
-'The Heart Is Crazy') is a 1997 Indian Hindi-language musical romance film directed by Yash Chopra.
+'The Heart Is Crazy') is a 1997 Indian Hindi-language romantic musical film written, directed, and produced by Yash Chopra.
 The film stars Shah Rukh Khan, Madhuri Dixit, Karisma Kapoor, and Akshay Kumar.
 It follows the love lives of the members of a musical troupe, in which two dancers (Dixit and Kapoor) get entangled in a love triangle with their choreographer (Khan).
 The soundtrack was composed by Uttam Singh, with lyrics written by Anand Bakshi.

-Made on a budget of ₹90 million, which includes print and advertising costs, Dil To Pagal Hai grossed over ₹710 million worldwide, becoming the highest-grossing Hindi film of the year.
+Made on a budget of ₹90 million, which includes print and advertising costs, Dil To Pagal Hai grossed over ₹718 million worldwide, becoming the highest-grossing Hindi film of the year.
 The film received widespread critical acclaim, with high praise for its direction, story, screenplay, soundtrack, cinematography and performances of Khan, Dixit, Kapoor and Kumar.

 Dil To Pagal Hai was the recipient of several accolades.
 At the 45th National Film Awards, the film won 3 awards, including Best Popular Film.
 Kapoor's performance as Nisha won her the National Film Award for Best Supporting Actress.
 Additionally, it received 11 nominations at the 43rd Filmfare Awards, including Best Director (Yash) and Best Supporting Actor (Kumar), and won a leading 8 awards, including Best Film, Best Actor (Khan), Best Actress (Dixit), and Best Supporting Actress (Kapoor).

 It was featured retrospectively at the 45th IFFI in the Celebrating Dance in Indian cinema section.

 Plot

-Rahul and Nisha are members of a dance troupe that perform dance-based musical plays in Mumbai.
-Nisha is secretly in love with Rahul, but outwardly, they are just friends.
+Rahul and Nisha are members of a dance troupe that performs dance-based musical plays in Mumbai.
+Nisha is secretly in love with Rahul, but outwardly they are just friends.
 Rahul announces his desire to direct a new musical named Maya.
-The members of the troupe, including Nisha, have their doubts about the title character, "Maya" who Rahul describes as a girl who believes in true love, and who is waiting for her prince charming, who she believes will surely turn up and take her away.
-Nisha is cast to play the role of Maya.
+The members of the troupe, including Nisha, have their doubts about the title character, "Maya", whom Rahul describes as a girl who believes in true love and is waiting for her Prince Charming, whom she believes will surely appear and take her away.
+Nisha is cast in the role of Maya.

-The troupe welcomes a new entrant, Pooja, who is an amazing and classically trained dancer who is passionate about dancing.
-Having been orphaned at a young age, Pooja was raised by close friends of her parents.
-Pooja and Rahul have a string of near-misses as they run into each other time and again.
-Each of these instances is marked by a tune playing in the background, that registers with Pooja.
-Pooja is soon taken to Germany by her foster parent's son Ajay, her childhood best friend who has been working in London.
-Just as Ajay leaves to fly back to London, he proposes to Pooja.
-In a dilemma, Pooja ends up accepting his marriage proposal.
+Pooja, an exceptionally talented and classically trained dancer, is passionate about dancing.
+Having been orphaned at a young age, she was raised by close friends of her parents.
+Pooja and Rahul experience a series of near misses as they repeatedly encounter one another.
+Each of these moments is accompanied by a tune playing in the background, which resonates with Pooja.
+Pooja is soon taken to Germany by Ajay, the son of her foster parents and her childhood best friend, who has been working in London.
+Just before Ajay flies back to London, he proposes to Pooja.
+Conflicted, Pooja eventually accepts his marriage proposal.